 Frank Bergon was born in Ely, Nevada, and grew up on a ranch in Madera County in California’s San Joaquin Valley.
 After attending elementary school at St. Joachim’s in Madera and high school at Bellarmine in San Jose, he received a B.A. in English at Boston College, attended Stanford University as a Wallace Stegner Fellow, and completed a Ph.D. in English and American Literature at Harvard University.

-He has published ten books—four novels, a critical study, and five edited collections and anthologies.
+He has published eleven books—four novels, a critical study, a book of essays, and five edited collections and anthologies.
 A major concern of his work is with the lives of Basque Americans in the West.
 His writing about Native Americans ranges from the Shoshone of Nevada to the Maya of Chiapas, Mexico.
 He writes about natural history and the environment in both fiction and essays.
-With his wife, Holly St. John Bergon, he has published translations of the Spanish poets Antonio Gamaneda, José Ovejero, Xavier Queipo, and Violeta Rangel.
+With his wife, Holly St. John Bergon, he has published translations of the Spanish poets Antonio Gamoneda, José Ovejero, Xavier Queipo, and Violeta Rangel.

 He has taught at the University of Washington and for many years at Vassar College, where he is Professor Emeritus of English.
 He is a member of the Nevada Writers Hall of Fame.